MuhammedBuyukkinaci/My-Helper-Functions/README.md

 ```

 175) We can install Rust in a Python environment thanks to [Rustenv](https://pypi.org/project/rustenv/).
+Rust manages memory with ownership model.
+In Rust, variables are immutable by default.
+Add mut to make a variable mutable.
+In some cases, Rust can be faster than C. Thanks to lifetime property of Rust, we can specify how long a reference should be valid.

 176) `...` is Ellipsis.
 Ellipsis is a special word equal to `...`.
 It is working like a placeholder for expressions and statement.
 It works the same way as *pass*.
 It is used in numpy for indexing.
 It can be used in type hints with `from typing import Tuple`.
 Ellipsis means any set of arguments can fit there.